terraform-ibm-modules/terraform-ibm-transit-gateway/terraform-ibm-transit-gateway-action/README.md

-# IBM Cloud Transit Gateway Action - Terraform Module
+# IBM Cloud Transit Gateway action module

-With IBM Cloud® Transit Gateway Action, you can approve or reject the connection request(s) following a cross-accounts VPCs connection using a Transit Gateway.
-This scenario expects the Transit Gateway and one of the VPC to be owned by the same account **A** and the second VPC to be owned by a different account **B**: the account **B** will receive an approval request to be approved before having the connection to be fully established.
+With the IBM Cloud® Transit Gateway action module, you can approve or reject connection requests for a cross-account VPCs connection that uses a transit gateway.
+This scenario expects one account to own the transit gateway and one of the VPCs and a different account to own the second VPC.
+That second account receives an approval request that must be approved before the connection can be established.

-For more information see [Transit Gateway - Adding a cross-account connection](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui).
+For more information, see [adding a cross-account connection](https://cloud.ibm.com/docs/transit-gateway?topic=transit-gateway-adding-cross-account-connections&interface=ui) in the IBM Cloud Docs.

 ## Usage